usi-verification-and-security/upprover/trunk/cprover/src/goto-symex/README.md

 The 'other paths' that would have been taken when the program branches are saved onto a workqueue so that the driver program can continue to execute the current path, and then later retrieve saved paths from the workqueue.
-Implementation-wise, \ref bmct passes a worklist to goto_symext in
+Implementation-wise, \ref single_path_symex_checkert maintains a worklist and passes it to goto_symext.
-\ref bmct::do_language_agnostic_bmc.
 If path exploration is enabled, goto_symext will fill up the worklist whenever it encounters a branch, instead of merging the paths on the branch.
-After the initial symbolic execution (i.e. the first call to \ref bmct::run in
-\ref bmct::do_language_agnostic_bmc), \ref bmct continues popping the worklist and executing untaken paths until the worklist empties.
+The worklist is initialized with the initial state at the entry point.
+Then \ref single_path_symex_checkert continues popping the worklist and executing untaken paths until the worklist empties.
 Note that this means that the default model-checking behaviour is a special case of path exploration: when model-checking, the initial symbolic